SimplyProgrammer/JavaFx-Inner-UI/README.md

-## InnerUI
+## About
-This library adds some king of window system what you can have inside of your javafx application.
+InnerUI adds some king of window system what you can have inside of your javafx application.
+Basically it adds window in window.
 I nevere planed to relese this thing, but why not.
 Feal free to report any problems, issues or what I should add or change.